JulienBernard3383279/pico-rectangle/README.md

 ### Modes

-As of this release, 6 modes are built-in.
+As of this release, 7 modes are built-in.

 - Not plugged into USB => Console mode (Melee F1 DAC algorithm + Joybus).
 If you're not plugged into USB, you enter this mode.

 - Plugged into USB, nothing pressed => Melee GCC to USB adapter mode (Melee F1 DAC algorithm + Adapter USB configuration).

+- GP17 (by default, Up) => Runtime remapping.
+See dedicated paragraph.

 - GP6 (by default, MX) => Ultimate GCC to USB adapter mode (Ultimate DAC algorithm + Adapter USB configuration).